Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 logger.info(f"Success {status_code}, latency {latency}ms")

-# Log reduction: ~90% less data
+# Log reduction: approximately 90% less data

-3. Metric Filters instead of Custom Metrics
+Strategy 3: Metric Filters Instead of Custom Metrics

-# ECONOMICAL: Metric filter on existing logs
+Cost-effective alternative -- metric filter on existing logs

 aws logs put-metric-filter \